 In fact, I always thought I would be a fashion designer.
 As a small child, I was fascinated with everything from fashion to stationery and wanted to create a line of my own.

 After college, I got accepted into the Bloomingdale’s Buying Training Program, and I guess you can say the rest is history.
-I never knew that there was such a thing as a buying office or people who were “buyers.”
+Who knew that there was such a thing as a buying office or people who were “buyers”?
 Being part of this extensive training program opened up another side of the retail business that I had no idea existed.

 From when I was a little girl, I always knew I would have my own business, and that day came in 2007 when I opened up my first retail boutique in NYC.
-I now operate two specialty stores in NYC called Pink Olive where I’ve been able to turn my love and passion for retail into a successful business.
-Pink Olive was voted Best Gift Store in 2011 by Village Voice New York and Best Children’s Clothing and Toys in 2009 by Best of Citysearch New York!
-In 2012, I launched OliveBox, a monthly subscription service for paper lovers, to expand upon my mission.
+I now operate three brick and mortar boutiques in NYC called Pink Olive where I’ve been able to turn my love and passion for retail into a successful business.
+In Fall 2012, I launched OliveBox, a monthly subscription service for paper lovers, to expand upon my mission.